What we know about Wess Roley, the 20-year-old suspect in the Idaho fire shooting

 “It wasn’t like he was a loner,” Dale Roley told CNN.
 “We had no reason to suspect that he would be involved in something like this.”
 He said he was holding out hope that his grandson wasn’t actually the shooter.

-The suspect had previously lived in the Phoenix area, according to public records.
-A running website said that he ran track at a high school in the area and was a member of the school’s class of 2024.
+Roley previously lived in California, Arizona and Idaho, authorities said.
+A running website said that he ran track at a high school in Arizona and was a member of the school’s class of 2024.

+Two former Arizona classmates of Roley’s painted a picture of a struggling student who occasionally lashed out in anger.
+He could be friendly at times, they said, but was seclusive from his peers.

+A third former classmate described Roley as sometimes “verbally aggressive,” but echoed that he had the means to be friendly and fun.

 Court documents show that Roley had a tumultuous family life growing up.
 His mother filed for divorce in September 2015, when her son was 10 years old, and wrote in court documents that her husband had threatened her, pushed her to the ground, and “punched several holes in the walls.”